PaddlePaddle/Paddle/doc/design/ops/dist_train.md

 ### Graph Converter

-The *graph converter* converts user-defined operation (OP) graph into sub-graphs to be scheduled on different nodes.
+The *graph converter* converts the user-defined operation (OP) graph into sub-graphs to be scheduled on different nodes.

 1. The user-defined OP graph will be cut into sub-graphs of different purposes (e.g., trainer, parameter server) to run on